SachinJadham/demo_kubernetes_tsl/README.md

       b. kubectl expose deployment nginx --port 80
       c.
 Create ingress resource:-
       d.
 Resource definition file: ingress.yml file in this repo: kubectl apply ingress.yml
+      e. kubectl get ingress -> you should see the ingress resource and the also the assigned IP
+      f. to test this: remove the host name from the ingress.yml file and apply again and then open the assigned ingress IP in a new tab